marysanford/policlim/README.md

 ## Pre-trained XLM-RoBERTa

-We used the fantastic `simpletransformers` library to train, test, and perform inference for the RoBERTa side of our model.
+We used the fantastic `simpletransformers` library to train, test, and perform inference for the `XLM-RoBERTa` model.
 For more on how to install the `simpletransformers` library, please see:

 https://simpletransformers.ai/docs/installation/